Lex45x/ops-bro/docs/README.md

 }
 ```

+`comment` is used to describe a specific action that happened on the Webhook creator side
 `eventName` is a name of event that will be extracted from request to Listener.
 `extractionRules` is a set of [Extraction Rule](#extraction-rule) that will be described below.
 `validationRules` is a set of [Validation Rule](#validation-rule) that helps to ensure that current request body relates exactly to this extractor.

 ### Validation Rule
-Validation rule allows to validate json using [JSON Path](https://restfulapi.net/json-jsonpath/).
-Token that retrieved via path will be compared to expected value with selected operator.
+Validation rule allows to validate [Request](#request) using [JSON Path](https://restfulapi.net/json-jsonpath/).
+Json-token that was retrieved via path will be compared to expected value with selected operator.
 See example below:
 ```json
 {
     "validationRules":[